kostya/eye/README.md

 Eye
 ===

 Process monitoring tool.
-With bluepill-like config syntax.
-Requires ruby >= 1.9.2.
+With Bluepill like config syntax.
+Requires MRI Ruby >= 1.9.2.
 Uses Celluloid and Celluloid::IO.

 Recommended installation on the server (system wide):